c1sxr0bzn/discord-sandboxed/README.md

 # Discord-Sandbox <a href="https://github.com/khlam/discord-sandboxed/releases/latest"><img src="https://img.shields.io/badge/download-latest-green.svg"></a>

+## This is a forked version of the original, adding support for GIFs and the Spotify API.
+*Discord Stickers are not supported, useless anyway.*

 > Open-source Sandbox Discord client for the privacy-minded.
 Say NO to intrusive data collection.

 Are you worried Discord is watching what programs you have open or listening to your mic even while you're not pressing your push-to-talk key?